Top 10 things to do in Reykjavík

 A popular sightseeing route within easy reach of Reykjavík is Iceland’s Golden Circle, a tour of some of the best attractions in the southwest of the country.
 Famous sights such as the historical Þingvellir National Park, the awe-inspiring Geysir Geothermal Area, and the mighty Gullfoss Waterfall are all situated on this route - none are further than a two-hour drive from the capital.
 Whether you choose to rent a car and enjoy a self-guided adventure or sign up for a tour to learn as much as possible about the region, the Golden Circle makes for a memorable and scenic road trip.

 There’s no better place to book a whale-watching tour than Reykjavík; boats leave daily from the old harbour, just minutes from the centre.
-The main types of whales that are usually spotted in Faxaflói Bay are minke whales, white-beaked dolphins, humpback whales and harbour porpoises - sightings of these majestic creatures are most likely during the summer months.
+The main types of whales that are usually spotted in Faxaflói Bay are minke whales, white-beaked dolphins, humpback whales, and harbour porpoises - sightings of these majestic creatures are most likely during the summer months.
 The best whale-watching tours in Iceland are small, personable, and follow the IceWhale’s code of conduct for responsible whale-watching: Let the animals approach rather than the other way around.
 Spotting these beautiful mammals in their natural habitat is a truly humbling experience.
+Explore the endless opportunities around Reykjavík’s waterfront by staying at the nearby Fosshotel Baron.

-4. The Blue Lagoon and geothermal hot springs
+4. Soak in Serenity: The Blue Lagoon and hot springs

 Some say that no trip to Iceland is truly complete without a dip in the healing waters of a geothermal hot spring.
 Just a 30-minute drive from Reykjavík, the world-famous Blue Lagoon doubles up as a spa, consisting of warm, mineral-rich geothermal water that does wonders for the skin.
 Contrary to popular belief, the Blue Lagoon is no natural phenomenon.
 This attraction was created back in the 1970s from the excess water of a power plant, designed to drill for steam and hot water.
 The water is clean, and natural, as it is constantly streaming into the lagoon, completely replenished every 48 hours.
 The geothermal pools of Reykjadalur, or ‘Steam Valley’, can also be found near Reykjavík, while Gamla Laugin, otherwise known as ‘The Secret Lagoon’, is a 90-minute drive from the capital.